95danlos/human-following-robot-openCV/README.md

 ## Instructions for Windows

-The object detection runs on an external machine to improve the frame rate.
+The object detection runs on an external machine and not the raspberry pi to improve the frame rate.

 1. Install Python 2.7
 2. Install Numpy with `<pip install numpy>`